 Chocolate Macarons with Vanilla Filling and Peppermint Candy

 I’ve discussed before how I used to feel apathetic towards macarons.
-They didn’t particularly excite me until I tried the Ladurée chocolate macarons recipe right from their shop.
+They didn’t particularly excite me until I tried the Ladurée macarons recipe right from their shop.

 The filling for these peppermint chocolate macarons is a simple one: just vanilla buttercream!